 Pneumonia is a concern both in the ED and throughout the entire hospital, as it is consistently among the top causes of in-hospital deaths in Canada.
 Older adults made up approximately 65% of pneumonia-related visits for admitted patients last year.

 “Pneumonia is a serious illness and continues to be a concern in our emergency departments.
 As we approach the colder months, this new data is a timely reminder to all Canadians to take action to prevent pneumonia.
 Practising good hygiene, getting vaccinated and following advice from our public health units are good tips this time of year,” says Greg Webster, CIHI’s director of Acute and Ambulatory Care Information Services.

 CIHI’s data also shows that visits to Canada’s EDs continue to climb.
 In 2017–2018, there were more than 11.4 million reported ED visits, compared with 11.2 million in 2016–2017.
 Despite the increased number of ED visits, year-over-year wait times remained relatively stable, with longer waits in the evenings and on weekends, as well as differences seen across hospitals.

-More data on ED visits can also be found in CIHI’s Quick Stats and Your Health System web tools.
+More data on ED visits (XLSX) can also be found in CIHI’s Quick Stats and Your Health System web tools.
 Today, CIHI updated Your Health System with the latest year of data for 28 health indicators, including All Patients Readmitted to Hospital and Avoidable Deaths.
 Your Health System features facility-level data on long-term care, hospital deaths, hospital readmissions and more.
 A list of indicators and contextual measures that have been refreshed with new data is also available.

 The Canadian Institute for Health Information (CIHI) is an independent, not-for-profit organization that provides essential information on Canada’s health systems and the health of Canadians.